All Episodes

 And he's using my name to raise money around the country.

-I'm being told that people around the country are getting his their inboxes filled with Sean Hannity attack me.
+I'm being told that people around the country are getting their inboxes filled with Sean Hannity attacked me.

-Meanwhile he won't come on Sean Hannity show and answer basic questions and nobody up until and I got to give the Pittsburgh Post Gazette credit at least they asked a question today.
+And nobody up until, and I got to give the Pittsburgh Post-Gazette credit, at least they asked the question today.

 At least they went there today.